SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ### Prefix (Optional)

-It is used to give a category or type of malware, an APT
+It is used to give a category, type of malware or name a threat actor.
+The choice depends highly on the type of rule.

 Examples: